shivshankardayal/full-website/books/dsa/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Programming Data structures and Algorithms Contents
+Data structures and Algorithms Contents
 ***************************************************
 .. meta::
-  :description: Programming Data Structures and Algorithms
+  :description: Data Structures and Algorithms
-  :keywords: Programming, Data Structures, Algorithms
+  :keywords: Data Structures, Algorithms

 .. toctree::
    :maxdepth: 5